Resonant level model from a Krylov perspective: Lanczos coefficients in a quadratic model: Conclusion and discussion

-\textit{Conclusion and discussion.\ } In this paper we investigated the Lanczos coefficients of a Majorana operator in the single impurity Anderson model; a setup in which an impurity is coupled to a band of fermionic hybridisation modes.
+In this paper we investigated the Lanczos coefficients of a Majorana operator in the resonant level model; a setup in which a non-interacting impurity is coupled to a band of fermionic hybridisation modes.
 For several kinds of coupling structures we analytically derived closed forms for the Lanczos coefficients of Majorana fermion operators of the impurity.
 These range from constrained, constant coefficients to square-root and linear growth.
 Given that the considered model is quadratic, these findings clearly demonstrate that the structure of the Lanczos coefficients does not allow to judge on the chaoticity or integrability of the examined system.
 We additionally argued that by an appropriate choice of the coupling, essentially arbitrary behaviors for the Lanczos coefficients may be obtained.
 Moreover, with the model being quadratic, these findings evince the possibility of growing Lanczos coefficients in the absence of operator growth.
 Lastly, by analyzing the influence of the Lanczos coefficients on the occupation dynamics we demonstrate that in the wide-band limit of the coupling the resulting dynamics are similarly not indicative of different physical behavior, albeit stemming from structurally different Lanczos coefficients.
-Further investigations regarding the connection interlinking chaoticity, Lanczos coefficients and dynamical features, e.g.\ such as the simplicity of dynamics, manifest in exponential decays of the autocorrelation remain interesting perspective for future research.
+Further investigations regarding the connection interlinking chaoticity, Lanczos coefficients and dynamical features, e.g.\ the simplicity of dynamics, manifest in exponential decays of the autocorrelation remain interesting perspective for future research.
+Furthermore, although adding Hubbard-type interactions to the model in Eq.\ (\ref{eq-resonant-level}), which then describes the single impurity Anderson model, prevents the analytical treatment discussed in this paper, studying this more general model is an interesting path for future research.